 Album Ordering, Process, Payment & Turnaround

 To start the album process, You can choose all your favorite images yourself or you can choose your favorite 15-20 images that you can not live without and allow us to tell a story around the images you’ve chosen.
-I will need you to start choosing your favorites (“must have”) and submit them to the studio.
+I will need you to start choosing your favorites (“must have”).
 This is the easiest way for me to see exactly what your choices are as I can see your images.
-If you would like to choose all the images here is some helpful advice on choosing images.
+If you would like to choose all the images below is some helpful advice on choosing images.
 If you choose to upgrade your album size (more images = more pages), You may do so by choosing more images.
 The rule of thumb that we use to create a beautiful flowing album is 60-75 images for thirty pages, 76-100 for forty pages, 100-125 for fifty pages, 126-150 for sixty pages.
 A page equals a side just like a regular book.
-If you have questions on upgrade costs for your already contracted book please email us at firstname.lastname@example.org.
-Once you have your favorites complete, Submit you favorites and I we will be able to see what is in your folder.
-If you don’t hit the submit button and fill out the info we will not be able to see your images.
-Here is a tutorial on submitting your favorites.
-Saving Favorites tutorial
+If you have questions on upgrade costs for your already contracted book please email us at email@example.com.
+Once you have your favorites complete, Email us and let us know your favorites for your album are ready.
+We will be able to see what is in your folder.

 Album Style and Cover Design

 We offer signature design albums, sometimes referred to as a flush mount or digital album.

 Signature style: Signature is simple, with the most focus on the images.
 This design needs fewer images overall per page, and the result is a simple, classic design.

 You will also need to choose a cover image (if you would like an image on your cover) and let me know if you have a preference of how your names & date reads.